grunt-lucas/porytiles/CONTRIBUTING.md

 Branch names in the Porytiles repository should follow the following conventions:

 ### Trunk
 The main development trunk is called `trunk`.
-Extremely small or insignificant changes can be pushed directly to `trunk`.
+Small or inconsequential changes (e.g. updating `Todo.md`) can be pushed directly to `trunk`.
+Larger changes should be developed on a `feature/X` or `bugfix/X` branch that is merged back into trunk via a well-documented pull request.
+More on these branches below.

 Porytiles will create a nightly release based on the tip of the `trunk` branch, so care should be taken not to break things on this branch.
 The unit and integration tests should be comprehensive, and they should abort the release if any of them fail.

 ### Release
 Releases should be performed on a parallel branch titled `release/<NAME>`, where name is the semantic version number